ianellis015/ianellis015/README.md

  Working at Digital Nest, completing a year-long internship, where I contribute to building and optimizing web applications.

 ## Currenly learning
-- Data Structures and Algorithms, AWS
+- Data Structures and Algorithms, AWS, Java